Boos and booze are easily confused words.

 - As the plural of the noun “boo,” it means multiple sweethearts or romantic partners.
 This usage entered US pop culture 2000s-beyond.

 - He boos when the band says it’s their last song.
-This night was just getting started!
+To him, the night is just getting started!

 - She boos at the television when the Bachelorette picks the wrong man.

 - According to local lore, at the historic hotel downtown, there’s a ghost lurking about.
 It always boos at midnight and keeps the guests awake.
 It stomps up and down the stairs and rattles cowbells.

 - Around Halloween in the US (the end of October), home decor and party gear has pun-filled messages that spell “booze” as “boos,” “girls” as “ghouls,” “b*tches” as “witches,” etc.

 Booze (rhymes with lose, fuse, dues, ooze, snooze) has multiple meanings.

 - As a noun, it’s a slang term for alcoholic beverages.